 Beets can lower your blood pressure, an important factor for maintaining brain health and preventing stroke.
-This easy recipe by Orlando’s own Chef Kevin Fonzo mixes golden and red beets in a roasted beet salad, but all varieties of beets are equally nutritious.
-We’ll leave it to you to decide which beets are the prettiest, but we guarantee that even if you think you don’t like them, this recipe will change your mind.
+This easy recipe for roasted beet salad by Orlando’s own Chef Kevin Fonzo mixes golden and red beets, but all varieties of beets are equally nutritious.
+We’ll leave it to you to decide which ones look best, but we guarantee that even if you think you don’t like them, this recipe will change your mind.

 3-4 medium red or gold beets, or a mixture, scrubbed and stems cut off